Skip to content

 GPU Backends

-Build with specific GPU support:
+Build with specific GPU support (static or dynamic):

-# NVIDIA CUDA
+make build-cuda # NVIDIA CUDA

-# Vulkan (cross-platform)
+make build-vulkan # Vulkan (cross-platform)

-make build-vulkan
+make build-cpu-dynamic

-make build-cpu
+make build-cuda-dynamic

 # Multiple backends